PioniaPHP-project/pionia-docs/content/docs/resources.md

 doc_type: reference
 seo:
   title: "Pionia resources"
-  description: "Where to find docs, packages, DeskFlow examples, and support."
+  description: "Where to find docs, packages, Pionia Shop examples, and support."
   canonical: ""
   noindex: false
 ---

-Quick links for **DeskFlow** developers — the task board API used in every tutorial — plus the packages and commands you run from **your** Composer project (not a separate framework checkout).
+Quick links for **Pionia Shop** developers — the store API used in every tutorial — plus the packages and commands you run from **your** Composer project (not a separate framework checkout).

 ## Pick your learning path

 {{< card-grid >}}
-{{< link-card title="DeskFlow tutorial" description="15 steps from create-project to core contribution." href="/documentation/deskflow-tutorial/01-create-project/" >}}
+{{< link-card title="Pionia Shop tutorial" description="15 steps from create-project to core contribution." href="/documentation/shop-tutorial/01-create-project/" >}}
 {{< link-card title="Documentation hub" description="All eight topic sections in one place." href="/documentation/" >}}
-{{< link-card title="API examples" description="Ping, task.list, login, and filter curl snippets." href="/documentation/examples/" >}}
+{{< link-card title="API examples" description="Ping, product.list, login, and filter curl snippets." href="/documentation/examples/" >}}
 {{< /card-grid >}}

 ## Documentation